the Service Board

 tSB builds community around strengthening youth capacity and amplifying youth voice by providing access to opportunities for leadership and personal development.
 We work to provide a safe and supportive space where the voices of high school young adults from marginalized communities across King County are heard and valued.
 In combination with community service projects, adult mentoring, social and environmental justice education, tSB creates courageous communities of young change-makers, athletes, and future environmentalists.

 Youth from historically marginalized backgrounds are less likely to participate in extracurriculars across the board – cost and access are two important factors for that.
 But this participation is vital.
 The communities and families we serve face significant social barriers due to race or ethnic background, family income and resource level, social and educational support systems, and access to community physical and mental health resources. tSB bridges some of the many access and opportunity gaps faced by BIPOC and low-income communities by providing community enrichment with peers and mentors, engagement with community service, and low- and no-cost opportunities for play and outdoor recreation centered around snowboarding.
-We work with youth to develop positive risk-taking behaviors, growth mindsets, hope and optimism for their future, and a sense of belonging, empowerment, and positive identity using our core values of social justice, community, service, and outdoor activities
+We work with youth to develop positive risk-taking behaviors, growth mindsets, hope and optimism for their future, and a sense of belonging, empowerment, and positive identity using our core values of social justice, community, service, and outdoor activities.

 Recognition